isc-projects/bind9/doc/arm/reference.rst

 options apply to zone transfers.

 ``also-notify``
-   Defines a global list of IP addresses of name servers that are also sent NOTIFY messages whenever a fresh copy of the zone is loaded, in addition to the servers listed in the zone's NS records.
-This helps to ensure that copies of the zones will quickly converge on stealth servers.
+   This option defines a global list of IP addresses of name servers that are also sent NOTIFY messages whenever a fresh copy of the zone is loaded, in addition to the servers listed in the zone's NS records.
+This helps to ensure that copies of the zones quickly converge on stealth servers.
 Optionally, a port may be specified with each ``also-notify`` address to send the notify messages to a port other than the default of 53.
 An optional TSIG key can also be specified